mist861/5542-Big-Data-Analytics/README.md

-# 5542-0001 Fall 2024 Team Project: GrocerBot
+# 5542-0001 Fall 2024 Team Project: LiteRAGBot

-This is the Team Project for Team GrocerBot in 5542 Big Data Analytics Section 1.
+This is the Team Project for Team LiteRAGBot in 5542 Big Data Analytics Section 1.
 It contains the following directories:

 * src: Contains all coding artifacts
 * results: Contains all testing results